Narmada River: Course

 The source of the Narmada is a small reservoir, known as the Narmada Kund.
 It is located at Amarkantak on the Amarkantak Plateau in the Anuppur District, on Shahdol zone of eastern Madhya Pradesh.
 The river descends from Sonmuda, then falls over a cliff as the Kapildhara waterfall, and meanders, in the hills, flowing through a tortuous course crossing the rocks and islands, up to the ruined palace of Ramnagar.
 Between Ramnagar and Mandla, 25 km further southeast, the course is comparatively straight, with deep water devoid of rocky obstacles.
 The Banger joins from the left.
 The river then runs north–west in a narrow loop towards Jabalpur.
 Close to this city, after a fall of some 9 m, called the Dhuandhara (the fall of mist), it flows for 3 km, in a deep, narrow channel through the magnesium limestone and basalt rocks, called the Marble Rocks; from a width of about 90 m, above, it is compressed in this channel of (18 m), only.
-Beyond this point up to its meeting with the Arabian Sea, the Narmada enters three narrow valleys between the Vindhya scarps in the north and the Satpura range in the south.
+Beyond this point to its meeting with the Arabian Sea, the Narmada enters three narrow valleys between the Vindhya scarps in the north and the Satpura range in the south.
 The southern extension of the valley is wider at most places.
 These three valley sections are separated by the closely approaching line of the scarps and the Satpura hills.